gustojs/nuxt-feathers-vuex/README.md

 ***Important**: Currently Nuxt-Feathers-Vuex supports only `classic` mode.*

-In order to work with Feathers-Vuex, we need to initialize few things in the store, such as `initAuth` function or registering `auth` plugin.
+In order to work with Feathers-Vuex, we need to initialize few things in the store, such as the `initAuth` function or registering the `auth` plugin.
 We also need to register plugins for each Feathers service we plan to use in our app.

 Feathers-Vuex docs explain how to do it manually, but our module can take care of all that for us, keeping most of the logic under the hood.